 My goal of getting back into writing and producing music has been challenging so far.
 Initially, I found that the range of options for composing with computers these days is literally mind-blowing.
 We have access to many thousands of sounds and what you tend to find is that you start off with an idea in mind but then after 3 hours of finding the right sound that inspiration has gone.

-The key seems to be in developing templates, so that you can use the same groups of sounds over and over.
-This concept seems particularly prevalent with orchestral music.
-So, with that in mind I set off to create my first orchestral template.
+The key seems to be in developing templates so that you can use the same groups of sounds over and over.
+This concept seems particularly prevalent in orchestral music.
+So, with that in mind, I set off to create my first orchestral template.